dillya/melo-ui/README.md

 version of **Bootstrap** in order to embed only useful components and to use the mixins for Melo SCSS modules.

+On javascript side, the Node.js **protobufjs** module is used to encode / decode the protobuf messages from Melo (benchmarking of this module shows better performances than the official Google's javascript protobuf plugin).
+To make it working in web browser, the Node.js **browserify** module is used.

 ## Environment

 ### Style sheet